vannillabeancream/vannillabeancream/README.md

 ᕱ⑅ᕱ She doesnt like seeing her friends sad, or anyone thats upset, so she tends to try to cheer others up

+ᕱ⑅ᕱ  Tonetags arent neccessary , but you can use them. she might ask what they mean however.

 ᕱ⑅ᕱ  Gets uncomfy very easily, and will go non-verbal if shes doesnt feel safe, dont take it to heart, she doesnt mean to seem rude.

 <img width="736" height="736" alt="image" src="https://github.com/user-attachments/assets/423303b6-9b89-4454-a344-3425bf019569" />